pravega/pravega/documentation/src/docs/controller-service.md

 ### Scale Stream

-Scale can be invoked either by explicit API call `scaleStream()` (referred to as manual scale) or performed automatically based on scale policy (referred to as auto-scale).
+Scale can be invoked either by explicit API call (referred to as manual scale) or performed automatically based on scale policy (referred to as auto-scale).
 We first write the event followed by updating the segment table by creating new entries for desired segments to be created.
 This